minio/kes-docs/content/integrations/thales-ciphertrust.md

     unused: 20s
     offline: 0s

-# The following log configuration only affects logging to console.
 log:

-  # Enable/Disable logging error events to STDERR.
-Valid values
+  # Log error events to STDERR.
+Valid values are "on" or "off".
-  # are "on" or "off".
-If not set the default is "on".
-If no error
+  # Default is "on".
-  # events should be logged to STDERR it has to be set explicitly
-  # to: "off".
   error: on

-  # Enable/Disable logging audit events to STDOUT.
-Valid values
+  # Log audit events to STDOUT.
+Valid values are "on" and "off".
-  # are "on" and "off".
-If not set the default is "off".
+  # Default is "off".
-  # Logging audit events to STDOUT may flood your console since
-  # there will be one audit log event per request-response pair.
   audit: off

 keystore:
   gemalto:
-    # The Gemalto KeySecure key store.
-The server will store
-    # keys as secrets on the KeySecure instance.
     keysecure:
-      endpoint: ""    # The KeySecure endpoint - e.g. https://127.0.0.1
+      endpoint: ""
-      credentials:    # The authentication to access the KeySecure instance.
-        token: ""     # The refresh token to obtain new short-lived authentication tokens.
-        domain: ""    # The KeySecure domain for which the refresh token is valid.
-If empty, defaults to the root domain.
-        retry: 15s    # The time the KES server waits before it tries to re-authenticate after connection loss.
-      tls:            # The KeySecure client TLS configuration
-        ca: ""        # Path to one or multiple PEM-encoded CA certificates for verifying the KeySecure TLS certificate.
+      credentials:
+        token: ""
+        domain: ""
+        retry: 15s
+      tls:
+        ca: ""
 ```

 {{< /tab >}}